OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

 The Media modules provides a UI to upload and organize binary files that can be used while creating content.

-The media processing token filters can also create custom sized images.
+The media processing liquid filters can also create custom sized images.

 ## HTML filters